smit7488/gep-icon-library/README.md

 # GEP Icon Library

-A comprehensive icon management system for GEP (Global Enablement & Procurement) with visual generation, customization, and organizational tools.
+A comprehensive icon management system for GEP with visual generation, customization, and organizational tools.

+**Live Demo:** https://www.henryschein.com/us-en/images/gep-icon-library/ (for designers)

+This repository is for developers who want to clone, modify, and run the tool locally.

 ## 📋 Overview